Welcome To Hell (1981)

 playing make this even more enjoyable than the previous tracks of this lyrical nature.

-This is followed by "Mystique", which begins with the bass creating a sense of doom.
+This is followed by "Mystique", which begins with the bass creating a sense of

+atmosphere.
 The final solo of the song is utterly amazing, with regard to the feeling that it creates.
 This is very impressive.

-The album ends with "Too Loud For the Crowd", which seems to be in the same vein as
+The album ends with "Too Loud For the Crowd", which seems to be in the same vein

-catchy, but it doesn't quite reach the levels of the previous song, which would have been a brilliant way to end the record.
+of catchy, but it doesn't quite reach the levels of the previous song, which would have been a brilliant way to end the record.

 If you haven't heard Possessed, you need to.
-Forget what you might have heard
+Forget what you might have

-a sub-par album.
+that this is a sub-par album.
 To Hell with them.
 Your Venom collection is not complete without this album.